 Monday through Friday by appointment.
 Please view our website and contact the person listed for each animal available.

-Cat Adoptions at the Rockville Petsmart at 5154 Nicholson Lane from noon to 4 pm the first and third Saturdays of each month.
+Cat Adoptions at the Rockville Petsmart at 5154 Nicholson Lane from noon to 4 pm one Saturday of each month, and by appointment.
+See the individual cat descriptions for contact information.

 Download an Adoption Application